2025 Arts & media funding cuts

 What you see in a finished product (center of image) surrounded by what it takes to finish it.

-The need for an alternative to the volatile commercial arts world is what’s always driven the regional movement that the NEA has had a strong presence in supporting.
+The need for an alternative to the volatile commercial arts world is what’s always driven the regional movement that the NEA has helped support.
 Professional non profit regional theatres, for example, developed all over the country from the 40’s forward as artists wanted to create more opportunities beyond Broadway and communities realized those theatres brought them an arts standard, an economic building block, and a cultural hub they could call their own.
 A regional theatre’s operation creates a format for predictable production with professional standards.
-Regional production isn’t exactly cheap, but it enables a seasonal slate of plays to be staged for $30 million and under, a fraction of single-show Broadway costs. ($30m is the top of the range; many professional regional theatres produce annual seasons on $1m-10m expense budgets, depending on theatre size and tier).
-By the 60's these companies were in virtually every major and mid-size U.S. market, with the help of the NEA and local agencies, bringing the potential for a new producing path, as well as a research-and-development network for new works, new ideas, and of course employment.
+Regional production isn’t exactly cheap, but it enables an entire season of productions to be staged for $30 million and under, a fraction of comparable Broadway costs. ($30m is the top of the range; many professional regional theatres produce annual seasons on $1m-10m expense budgets, depending on theatre size and tier).
+By the 90's these companies were in virtually every major and mid-size U.S. market, with the help of the NEA and local agencies, bringing potential for a new producing path, as well as a research-and-development network for new scripts, new ideas, and of course employment.
 (The regional movement significantly supports arts careers.
-For example, The League of Resident Theatres (LORT), is an alliance of the largest professional nonprofit U.S. theatres in the U.S. Collectively they offer more contracts to professional actors and stage managers than Broadway and national tours combined.)
+For example, The League of Resident Theatres (LORT), is an alliance of the largest professional nonprofit theatres in the U.S. Collectively they offer more contracts to professional actors and stage managers than Broadway and national tours combined.)

 In 1961 when the Ford Foundation gave $9 million to boost U.S. regional theatre expansion, there were a dozen or so professional companies; by 2023 there were 2,000+ (via Theatre Communications Group).
 A form of the same has happened in every discipline.
 Film producer/director Sidney Pollack (Tootsie, Out of Africa) said, "There are an awful lot of talented people in the U.S. who can't get in the position to get someone to give them 15 or 20 million to make a picture.
 So there's been what we call regional filmmaking, or independent filmmaking.”
 The same applies to PBS.
 Since its founding in 1969, it has grown to include 544 grantees (television and radio) countrywide, 245 of them in rural areas (via Corporation for Public Broadcasting).

 But even those alternatives are challenging.
-I spent 40+ years in the non-profit arts world and this I can say: there is seldom an ounce of fat on that bottom line.
-Non profits typically derive a maximum of 60% of their budget from earned income sources.
+I spent 30 years in the non-profit arts world developing several companies, and this I can say: there is no fat on that bottom line.
+Nonprofits typically derive a maximum of 60% of their budget from earned income sources.
 The equation for survival is an ever-shifting balance of sales, special events, education programs, and investment income, along with grants and gifts.
-That equation has already been badly disrupted by changing entertainment and attendance trends, and of course by the pandemic, just as commercial theatre has faced its own challenges.
-After a devastating post-Covid period, Broadway had its best financial year ever last year, but attendance itself didn't set that record, sales receipts did, driven by major stars who took time to help the cause appearing in shows and drawing audiences - ones willing to pay whopping new single ticket prices of $900+ to see them.
-But that also carries the potential consequences of making the work dependent on a few and inaccessible for far too many.
+That equation has been disrupted by changing entertainment and attendance trends, and of course by the pandemic, just as commercial theatre has faced its own challenges.
+After a devastating Covid period, Broadway had its best financial year ever last year, but attendance didn't set that record, sales receipts did, driven by popular actors in shows that drew audiences willing to pay new single ticket highs of $900+ to see them.
+But that also makes the work dependent on too few and inaccessible for too many.
+(How often do you pay $900 to see a play?)
+“Stars" are a small percentage of the unions, and they aren’t the lifeblood of most regional theatres, where a much lower pay scale can’t compete.
+But everyone likes working on something interesting, and regional theatres increase the options for challenge and exploration.
+Bonnie Franklin joined us for a play at Charlotte Rep after she’d starred for a decade in the CBS/Norman Lear series One Day at a Time.
+She was first a stage actor who wanted to return to those roots for one play.
+She was a guest on the regular Rep team, and the company’s ongoing success didn’t have to depend on her name or that of any visiting artist, but on an ensemble of terrific actors, known and not.

-As commercial producing costs have skyrocketed, we've seen the models that built that alternative movement begin to fail, becoming obsolete in the wake of unpredictable recessions and disasters, shifting demographics, and endless new entertainment choices available at your fingertips without leaving home.
+As commercial producing costs have skyrocketed, we've seen the models that built those regional alternatives begin to fail, becoming obsolete in the wake of unpredictable recessions and disasters, shifting demographics, and endless new entertainment choices available at your fingertips without leaving home.
 Some nonprofits have survived but for most the waves of change have come exponentially faster and higher than these infrastrucure-heavy companies can absorb.
 Drastic staff and program reductions are the norm today, and closings of once healthy decades-old companies are routine.
 In a 2023 NY Times interview, NEA theatre director Greg Reiner said, “We’re seeing two to three organizations closing a month now.”
 In 2022, New Haven’s Long Wharf Theatre, a major regional theatre founded in 1965, moved out of its building and became an itinerant company to save money.
 A friend who works at a well-established and (for now) well supported theatre described it to me as "never more dire than it is now.”
 And that was before the proposed NEA cuts.
-NEA support may or may not make the difference (we are almost certainly seeing the end of this arts era, but with such a sudden pull of the funding plug, many won't have the chance they were promised to find out, or a reasonable opportunity to reinvent the wheel.
+NEA support may or may not make the difference (we are likely seeing the end of this era for the arts) but with such a sudden pull of the funding plug, many won't have the chance they were promised to find out, or a reasonable opportunity to reinvent the wheel.

 The ghost light on an unoccupied stage

-Arts funding is an easy target for the uninformed, just as arts programs in schools are shortsightedly the first to be cut in lean times, ignoring the reality that their components have been documented to create innovation, confidence, determination, teamwork, and timely product delivery.
+Arts funding is an easy target for the uninformed, just as arts programs in schools are shortsightedly the first to be cut in lean times, ignoring the reality that they have been documented to create innovation, confidence, teamwork, and timely product delivery.
 (The curtain is going up at 7:00 on Tuesday with 1,000 paying people watching, regardless.)
-A decade ago I was guest directing at Davidson College and when I asked one of the students (who actually didn't want a career in the arts) why she was majoring in theatre, she said she and her parents felt there was no sure thing in careers these days and knew the arts would prepare her for life and lots of potential jobs.
+A decade ago I was guest directing at Davidson College and when I asked one of the students (who didn't want a career in the arts) why she was majoring in theatre, she said she and her parents felt there was no sure thing in careers these days and knew the arts would prepare her for life and lots of potential jobs.
 I also remember another exchange initiated by a bank teller who had read the morning press about a play we were opening.
 She seemed excited about it, but when I asked her if she was coming to see it, she said (nicely), "No." Even when I offered her comps to see it for free she declined, saying she'd never developed an arts habit.
 "I think you have to 'get it' when you're a kid," she said.
-No kid - of any age - will be able “get it” if it isn’t available.
-That’s not good news for anyone.
-Including you.
+No kid - of any age - will “get it” if it isn’t available.
+That also goes for our stories - and our voices - in a cultural landscape stripped of personal expression.

-It takes people with visionary thinking to leverage the unique advantages of the arts - cultural, financial and educationalI hope you are one of those people, and as every business finds its way, I trust you will advocate for the assistance the NEA provides to this one, and by extension to all of us.
+It takes people with both visionary and practical thinking to leverage the unique benefits of the arts - cultural, financial and educationalI hope you are one of those, and as every business finds its way, I trust you will advocate for the assistance the NEA provides to this one, and by extension to all of us.

-A shorter version of that was sent to Senate and House reps of my districts.
+A shorter version of that was sent to Senate and House reps for my districts.
 I didn't ask for a response but got one from Caleb Theodros' Senate office.

 "While decisions regarding NEA funding are ultimately made at the federal level, Sen. Theodros understands how deeply such changes could impact local and state arts communities, including the organizations and economies you referencedAlthough the Senator does not have a vote in federal appropriations, he believes strongly in the economic and cultural value of the arts, and he will continue advocating for robust state-level support."